A dev's guide to sustainably supporting live games without crunching

 Unhealthy culture and poor scheduling lead to overworked devs

 “The key is a studio culture that views crunch as a production failure at all levels, and a development process and pipeline built to avoid crunch at all costs.
-You can’t have one without the other and expect to actually avoid crunch,” says Zynga lead producer Tami Sigmund.
+You can’t have one without the other and expect to actually avoid crunch,” says Zynga lead producer Tami Sigmund (read our full Q&A with her here).

 “There’s a common belief that ‘live ops = unpredictability’, and while that’s true for some aspects of development, I believe that running a live game is a ton more predictable than a game in development,” she continues.
 “The trick is setting a cadence schedule that you can reasonably commit to, that has enough wiggle room within to adapt to change as necessary.
 For the games I work on, we commit to releasing a new feature to our players every two weeks.
 This is an extremely predictable and regular cadence, so the team that is working on those features has a rigorous and tight pipeline that’s well-staffed to support that ongoing content without requiring extra hours from anyone on the team.“